lmquang/bucket-zip/README.md

 ## Note on Recent Changes

-The script now zips the entire bucket contents into a single zip file before potentially splitting it into parts if it exceeds the maximum size.
-The `--max-zip-size` option allows you to set the maximum size of the zip file in MB before it gets split into parts.
-This change provides more flexibility in handling large buckets and ensures that the contents are zipped together before any splitting occurs.
+The script now creates multiple 1GB zip chunks when processing the bucket contents.
+This change allows for more efficient handling of large data volumes and ensures that each zip file is of a manageable size.
+A manifest file is created to keep track of all the chunks, enabling easy reconstruction of the original data structure.
+The `--max-zip-size` option has been removed as the chunk size is now fixed at 1GB.